-- A table of every EA parameter used in your experiment. - An evals-vs-metrics plot showing the progress of evolution averaged over 30 runs, measuring the local mean and max of each objective, and the hypervolume dominated by the local Pareto front. - A plot of the Pareto front with the largest hypervolume across your 30 runs, showing the volume in objective space dominated by the Pareto front. - A visualization of several solutions from different parts of the above Pareto front, commenting on how they differ.
+- A table of every EA parameter used in your experiment. - An evals-vs-metrics plot showing the progress of evolution averaged over 30 runs, measuring the local mean and max of each objective, and the hypervolume dominated by the local Pareto front. - A plot of the combined Pareto front (the solutions that are nondominated across the entire experiment), showing the volume in objective space dominated by the Pareto front. - A plot of the Pareto front with the largest hypervolume across your 30 runs, showing the volume in objective space dominated by the Pareto front. - A visualization of several solutions from different parts of the above Pareto front, commenting on how they differ.
 Use the highest-scoring solution for each objective, and one other solution from the middle of the Pareto front. - Statistical analysis comparing the hypervolume of the Pareto front from each run, for configurations with and without crowding enabled.
-This should include the sample means, standard deviations, the test's p-value, alpha, and a brief discussion interpreting the results of the statistical test.
+This should include the sample size, sample means, standard deviations, the test's p-value, alpha, and a brief discussion interpreting the results of the statistical test.

-- GREEN 1 Your source code and completed notebook - GREEN 2 A PDF document headed by your name, AU E-mail address, and the string "COMP x660 Fall 2023 Assignment 1d", where x needs to reflect the section you are enrolled in, containing your report, including statistical analysis and plot(s) - GREEN 3 Files in the data/1d/green subdirectory containing any data you analyzed to write your report or generate your plot(s), in a format that can be easily understood by the TAs (if you think you should include instructions on how to interpret your data, then you should!) - YELLOW 1 For up to 10% (bonus points for COMP 5660 students), investigate a third objective to minimize the number of shared edges between shapes.
+GREEN 1 Your source code and completed notebook

+- GREEN 2 A PDF document headed by your name, AU E-mail address, and the string "COMP x660 Fall 2024 Assignment 1d", where x needs to reflect the section you are enrolled in, containing your report, including statistical analysis and plot(s) - GREEN 3 Files containing any data you analyzed to write your report or generate your plot(s) should be saved to the data directory of your repo - YELLOW 1 For up to 10% (bonus points for COMP 5660 students), investigate a third objective to minimize the number of shared edges between shapes.
 In many domains such as milling, cutting the stock results in lost material along the cut edges, so a margin should be maintained between shapes.
 Your MOEA needs to handle all three objectives simultaneously.
 This deliverable will be easier if you design your MOEA to work with an arbitrary number of objectives, rather than assuming exactly two or three objectives.
 Conduct two experiments, one with crowding and one without crowding.
 Report on your findings as you would for the GREEN deliverables, though you may omit plots of the Pareto front, as they would be 3-dimensional.
 Include statistical analysis comparing these two experiments.
 Note that the provided multi-objective fitness function implements the shared edges objective and this behavior is controlled by an input parameter to that function.